Nunatuna/f1-championship-progress/README.md

 shows that driver's own progress toward locking the title against the best case of everyone else in the field.

-## Customizing

-- All colors/spacing live as CSS variables at the top of `App.css` — that's the only styling in here, meant purely as a scaffold for you to restyle.
-- `TopThreeCard.jsx` and `DriverRow.jsx` are intentionally plain markup so you can restructure freely without fighting existing styles.

 ## Notes on the API

 - `https://api.jolpi.ca/ergast/f1/current/driverstandings.json` returns the